-Logically, there’s little point investing in professional translation for low performing pages or content.
+Logically, there’s little point in investing in professional translation for low-performing pages or content.
 These might be necessary pages on your website, but they don’t attract traffic and likely don’t create any meaningful conversions.

 These kinds of pages can either be kept automatically translated or manually edited by you or your team.
 However…

 So, once you’ve chosen the pages you want to be professionally translated, it doesn’t mean that’s where it needs to end.
 As we mentioned, picking out the most important pages of your website is a great place to start, but don’t discount the fact that you may want to keep an eye on some of your other pages, that, perhaps not as important, still add value and weight to your overall brand.

 A good measure is to look at your Google Analytics.
 Track the time spent on the page and the bounce rate and compare that to those in the original language.
 Is the bounce rate higher?
 Is the time spent on the page lower?